Award 271439-CA

 Fulbright Canada Research Chair in Water, McGill University

-The Fulbright Canada Visiting Research Chair in Water is focused on addressing the water issues important to Canada and the United States.
+The Fulbright Canada Visiting Research Chair in Water is focused on addressing the water issues important to Canada and the USA.
 The Chair will be located in the Brace Water Centre, providing a gateway to water-related research, training and outreach activities at McGill.
-Canada and the United States possess a unique water relationship, sharing many waterways and water governance issues.
-These include equitable and integrated water resource management to meet human, agricultural, industrial, and ecological demands; Indigenous rights and Traditional Knowledge; the regulation of contaminants including microplastics, pharmaceuticals, and nanomaterials; adapting to changing hydrological cycles and ensuring environmental resilience in water systems.
+Canada and the USA possess a unique water relationship, sharing many waterways and water governance.
+These include equitable and integrated water resource management to meet human, agricultural, industrial, and ecological demands; Indigenous rights and Traditional Knowledge; the regulation of contaminants including microplastics, pharmaceuticals, and nanomaterials; adapting to changing hydrological cycles and ensuring resilience in water systems.
 The Brace Water Centre was established in 1959 and seeks to advance sustainable water resource management through resilience-enhancing research and innovation.
 While at McGill, the Chair is expected to conduct high quality research, develop collaborations and contribute to the Brace Water Centre through participation in meetings, seminars and events.
 The Chair will also deliver the annual Fulbright Water Lecture focused on their water research.

-Specializations: Water Security; Water Sovereignty; Circular Water Economy; Flood Hazard and Risk Assessment; Water Governance and Management; Water Diplomacy; Arctic Water Issues; Water Innovation Systems; Indigenous Peoples; Environmental Shift Adaptation and Resilience.
+Specializations: Water Security; Water Sovereignty; Circular Water Economy; Flood Hazard and Risk Assessment; Water Governance and Management; Water Diplomacy; Arctic Water Issues; Water Innovation Systems; Indigenous Peoples.

 Fulbright Canada Research Chair in Mental Health and Societal Wellbeing, McMaster University